mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 }
 ```

-^ where we hold onto the child model
+^ where we hold onto the sheet model

 ^ have a button to the optional state into something non-`nil`, in this case we are just choosing a random number.